 - The process of matching an adoptive family with a child begins when:

 - Parental rights to the child are terminated;

 - Foster parents have not made a commitment to adoption through a statement of intent;

 - Both parents of the child are deceased and the Cabinet has been granted wardship through the circuit court; or

 - If foster parent adoption has not been identified as the plan, the child(ren) is referred to the Kentucky Adoption Profile Exchange (KAPE).

-- Selecting the adoptive family is the responsibility of the adoption review committee, which consists of:
+- Selecting the adoptive family is the responsibility of the adoption review committee, which consists of the following individuals:

 - The family services office supervisor (FSOS);

 - The R&C worker or R&C FSOS for the adoptive family; and

-- KAPE specialist or MSW consultant or other staff as needed.
-If the child is registered with KAPE, the KAPE specialist for that child is invited to be a member of the adoption review committee.
+- The KAPE specialist, or MSW consultant or other staff as needed if the child is registered with KAPE, the KAPE specialist for that child is invited to be a member of the adoption review committee.

 - If the FSOS was not involved in the adoptive review committee's review of the family's home study, the worker consults with the FSOS prior to contacting a selected family.